Berlin Villa d'Este

 The Berlin Villa d'Este was a restaurant and dance cafe on Hardenbergstrasse in the Charlottenburg district of Berlin, Germany, in the late 1920s and early 1930s.

 Building

 The small neo-baroque palace at Hardenbergstrasse 21–23 was built in 1889.

 Located near the Berlin Zoologischer Garten railway station (where the Amerika Haus Berlin is now located), it was the ostentatious residence of its bourgeois owners (Wilhelm and Anna Koch).
 After the death of the owner's family, it initially served film and stage actors (Bühne und Film e.V.) as their elegant club.
 Then it was converted for gastronomical use and received the name "Villa d'Este", probably as a reference to the deluxe hotel Villa d'Este at Lake Como in Italy.

 History

 In the Roaring Twenties, "Dance and pleasure" was the motto of a portion of Berlin society.
 Nightclubs, bars, cabarets, and variety theatres were very popular.
-In particular, Hardenbergstrass developed – in addition to Friedrichstrasse – as a most popular nightlife area.
+In particular, Hardenbergstrasse developed – in addition to Friedrichstrasse – as a most popular nightlife area.